Menu

 Art and Design

-At St Gregory's, children's work in Art and Design is closely linked to the topics they are studying.
-We aim to teach Art and Design in an engaging and creative way, which fires children's imagination.
+At St Gregory's, we aim to teach Art and Design in an engaging and creative way which fires children's imagination.

 Our aspiration is to ensure that children are engaged, inspired and challenged through their work in art & design.
-We believe that art stimulates creativity, imagination and inventiveness and we want all children to be able to enjoy, engage, respond and express themselves fully and confidently in art and design.
+We believe that art stimulates creativity, imagination and inventiveness and we want all children to be able to enjoy, engage, respond and express themselves fully and confidently in this particular subject.

 Art should enable the children to communicate what they see, feel and think.